ropellad/LDD3-Notes/Chapter_5_Concurrency_and_Race.md

 - Resources being protected should be accessed via pointers
 - All references to those resources must be held only by atomic code
 - When writing, the writing thread makes a copy, changes the copy, then aims the relevant pointer at the new version.
-- When the kernel is absolutley certain that no references to the old version remain, it can be freed
+- When the kernel is absolutely certain that no references to the old version remain, it can be freed

 Include `<linux/rcupdate.h>` to use RCUs.
 Reader code will look something like this: